Archery 101 Different Types of Bows

 Archery is one of the oldest practices in existence of human and pre-human evolution.
 From the Latin word arcus, archery dates as far back to the Paleolothic-period (9500 BCE).
 Our ancestors used spears for hunting and figured out that with some torque and propulsion and leverage, they could launch their weapon further and faster.
 There are four basic types of bows in modern archery: the re-curve bow, the compound bow, the long bow and the crossbow.
 Basically, there’s four types of bows around today; compound bows, re-curve bows, long bows and crossbows.

 We all recognize the longbow.
 Images of Native Americans with these bows resting on their shoulder are scattered throughout the mid-west to Texas.
+Check out some longbows available for purchase here.
 The longbow (or straight limb bow) is the oldest and simplest of all bows.
 This is the type of bow that natives and ancient romans used for both hunting and battle.
 In fact some claim that indigenous tribes in remote parts of the world still use long bows for everyday survival.
 Originally, longbows were made of a solid wood whittled down to a thin bendable material.
 Sometimes even a piece of animal hide or braided horsetail string was attached at each end for decorative purposes.
 Traditionally, on the ends of the bow there would be notches cut out where the bow’s string would fit.
 It was here that a holding knot was tied to keep the string from slipping through the end of the limb.

 Like many other hunting products, long bows have become more advanced with technology and better materials.
 Some modern longbows are made from laminated wood while others are created from synthetic materials.
 Some traditional archers (those that use long bows or recurve bows) actually make their own bows with custom wood in-lays or pieces of animal bone and/or snakeskin for aesthetics.
 But the more things change, the more they stay the same.
 The shape and function of these bows is no different than it was hundreds of years ago.